 Central user administration via Active Directory (LDAP) and/or RADIUS

-Crypto Store for certificate management
+PKI and Crypto Store for certificate management

 Creation of self-signed certificates and Certificate Signing Requests (CSRs)